Prevent in Scotland - Q&A Briefing

 A. Support may include signposting individuals to other professionals and may also include an opportunity for potentially vulnerable persons to debate issues with an accredited mentor who can challenge and suggest credible alternative viewpoints.
 Or, as is often the case, the emphasis may be on identifying the individuals broader support needs and providing it may be about providing access to mainstream support services.

-Q. Comparison of the referral data with previous years shows that there has been an increase in the referrals received due to concerns of radicalisation associated with the Extreme Right Wing.
+Q. Comparison of the referral data with previous years shows that there has been an increase in the proportion of referrals received due to concerns of radicalisation associated with the Extreme Right Wing.
 Does this indicate an increase in the threat from these groups in Scotland?

 A. Ensuring that professionals and communities are properly equipped with the right awareness of the signs of radicalisation is a core way in which Prevent can be effectively delivered.
 This awareness raising covers all ideologies that can be used to radicalise vulnerable individuals and ensures that staff are aware of the signs that someone is being radicalised and are confident in knowing how to make a referral where appropriate.
 Whilst the number of referrals to Prevent in Scotland cannot be used to infer any particular trend of increased threat, we know that the risk from Extreme Right Wing groups has increased across the UK and it is vital that the awareness raising provided to staff and communities is reflective of this situation.